 How to prevent a stroke

-One in six of us will have a stroke during our lifetime, but they’re largely preventable.
-Learn how to protect yourself and how to recognise the signs of stroke in others.
+1 in 4 of us will have a stroke during our lifetime.
+Learn how to recognise the signs of stroke in yourself and others.

-Every ten minutes, someone has a stroke – it’s a leading cause of death and disability in Australia.
+Every 20 minutes, someone in Australia has a stroke – it’s a leading cause of death and disability nationally.
 It kills more women than breast cancer and more men than prostate cancer, yet it doesn’t capture the media spotlight as strongly or as frequently.
-But it should; because while stroke is a big killer, it’s preventable, treatable and beatable.
+But it should; because while stroke is a big killer, it’s often preventable and treatable.

 Stroke Foundation Clinical Council Member, Associate Professor Tim Kleinig, says around 80 per cent of strokes can be prevented.
-And the best way to ward off a stroke is to live a healthy life.
+And the best way to prevent a stroke is to live a healthy life.

 “Eat well, keep a healthy weight, don’t smoke, exercise regularly, and keep alcohol consumption to a minimum,” he explains.

 “High blood pressure in particular is a key risk factor for stroke.
 We should all be having regular blood pressure checks, whether they be at your local pharmacy or your GP.

 “Small lifestyle changes can have a big impact in reducing your stroke risk.
 These lifestyle changes will also reduce your risk of heart attack and dementia.”

 While much can be done to reduce the risk, there are some factors that are out of your hands, including age (risk increases with age) and a family history of stroke.
 There are also medical risk factors, including irregular pulse (atrial fibrillation) and diabetes.